F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

    - Certain resources such as the virtual network are commonly deployed in a separate resource group; ensure the correct scopes are applied to all applicable resource groups.
    - Certain resources such as route tables may be deployed in a separate subscription, ensure the assignable scopes applies to all relevant subscriptions.
    - CFE supports only **one** Managed Service Identity assigned to each Azure Virtual Machine instance; failover will not function when multiple identities are assigned.
 You must create a single identity with all of the permissions listed above, as well as any other required permissions.
 You can create a managed identity manually, or by using the F5 access template.
 See `Deploying Access Template <https://github.com/F5Networks/f5-azure-arm-templates-v2/tree/main/examples/modules/access>`_ for more information.
+   - Previous versions of CFE required the **Microsoft.Storage/storageAccounts/listKeys/action** role definition permission; this requirement has been superseded by the **Microsoft.Storage/storageAccounts/blobServices/containers/** data actions permissions listed above.

 |